 The FAA put the Philippines on its "Category 2" blacklist in 2008, saying it had failed to comply with international safety standards.

-Philippine aviation agencies have been reforming administrative procedures and increasing monitoring of airlines and aircraft.
+Philippine aviation agencies have been raising their standards to get off the US and EU blacklists, reforming the aviation administration and increasing the monitoring of airlines and aircraft.

 A letter from the FAA, released by the Civil Aviation Authority of the Philippines, praised "the hard work completed by your government on the safety oversight system".